YAML Pipeline Deployment¶

 Example¶

-For a complete working example of a YAML pipeline with proper inputs
+For a complete working example of a YAML pipeline with proper inputs and outputs, see:

 This example demonstrates: